San Diego Airbag Attorneys

 - Vehicle Repair Shops — You can file a claim against repair shops or mechanics if they were careless when installing or fixing airbag systems.

 Our San Diego airbag lawyers will thoroughly investigate your case to identify those responsible for your damages.
-With a comprehensive review of the evidence, we will establish liability and pursue compensation from the at-fault party.
+With a comprehensive review of the evidence, we can help identify who may be liable and pursue compensation from the at-fault party.

 People Most Likely To Sustain Injuries From Airbag Malfunction